charles-uno/Bloodlines/04_how_to_play.md

 Roll levels are set by the GM, based both on the challenge in front of the PC and their approach to it.
 Sometimes it's easier to pick the lock, while other times it's easier to kick down the door.
 Level can also be affected by the player's mindful narration of the PC's actions.

 > Suppose Oxyehenhuain is attempting to pick a lock, which the GM considers a Significant roll.
-If she states specifically that she is taking her time and picking the pock very carefully, the roll could be Minor instead.
+If she states specifically that she is taking her time and picking the pock very carefully, the roll could be Ordinary instead.
 In that case, the consequences of failure may be more severe: perhaps the door opens into an ambush, or she is caught before getting the door open.

 ## Failing Forward